 Elevated serum acid often called metabolic acidosis by doctors, is a condition that occurs when the body produces excessive quantities of acid or when the kidneys aren't removing enough acid from the blood (serum is the liquid part of blood).
 The acid that is being produced is not the same as stomach acid.
 The acid from metabolic acidosis is from normal metabolic function.

-Yes, clinical data clearly shows that lowering elevated serum acid levels (or raising low bicarbonate levels) with sodium bicarbonate, the active ingredient in Bicarbi, is one of the most profound factors in slowing the progression of kidney disease.
+Yes, clinical data clearly shows that lowering elevated serum acid levels (or raising low bicarbonate levels) with sodium bicarbonate, the active ingredient in Bicarbi, is one of the most profound factors in slowing the progression of kidney disease, retaining kidney function and helping to avoid or delay the need for kidney dialysis.

 Serum acid levels are measured under several names including Total CO2, TCO2, and Serum Bicarbonate.
 The normal range for people with kidney disease is 22-29 mEq/L. A level below 22 mEq/L indicates an elevated serum acid level.